MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ## 4.2 NLP & Thematic Analysis (Image + Text)

-To understand *why* recognition patterns differ across modalities, NLP techniques were applied to:
+To understand how the model reasons and why recognition patterns differ across modalities, NLP techniques were applied to:

 - image-task **justifications**, and
 - text-based **sensory descriptions**.